perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 *perldotcom.perl.org* as a temporary domain.
 Robert was able to set that up quickly, and we even got some good work out of it as pull requests from the community found spots where we had hard-coded various things.
-The Github process that David had set up was key to making all of this work; it's a pleasure to get even the tiniest pull requests from the community.
+The GitHub process that David had set up was key to making all of this work; it's a pleasure to get even the tiniest pull requests from the community.